estebanstifli/aichat-connect/readme.txt

-=== AI Chat Connect ===
+=== Andromeda Connect ===
 Contributors: estebandezafra
-Tags: whatsapp, telegram, ai, chatbot, support, automation Requires at least: 5.8
+Tags: whatsapp, telegram, ai, chatbot, chat
+Requires at least: 5.8
 Tested up to: 6.8
 Requires PHP: 7.4
 Stable tag: 0.1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Text Domain: aichat-connect
+Text Domain: andromeda-connect
 Domain Path: /languages

+Connect messaging services to AI chatbot widgets for auto-replies and conversation logs.
+Provider-agnostic with per-endpoint mappings.

+== Description ==
 AI support for WhatsApp and Telegram.
-Connect Axiachat AI, AI Engine, or AIPKit to auto‑reply, log chats, and manage per‑number mappings.
+Connect Axiachat AI, AI Engine, or AIPKit to auto-reply, log chats, and manage per-number mappings.

-== Description ==
 Delight your customers with instant answers where they already are.
-AI Chat Connect turns your WhatsApp Business (Cloud API) and Telegram bot into an AI‑powered support channel for your site, store, or blog.
+Andromeda Connect turns your WhatsApp Business (Cloud API) and Telegram bot into an AI-powered support channel for your site, store, or blog.

-Map each WhatsApp phone number (phone_number_id) or Telegram endpoint to an AI bot, then let the plugin auto‑reply on your behalf.
+Map each WhatsApp phone number (phone_number_id) or Telegram endpoint to an AI bot, then let the plugin auto-reply on your behalf.
 Every conversation is logged so you can review activity anytime.

 What you can do:
-* Auto‑reply on WhatsApp and Telegram using your preferred AI provider (Axiachat AI, AI Engine, or AIPKit).
+* Auto-reply on WhatsApp and Telegram using your preferred AI provider (Axiachat AI, AI Engine, or AIPKit).
-* Map each number/endpoint to a specific bot (per‑channel, per‑phone mapping).
+* Map each number/endpoint to a specific bot (per-channel, per-phone mapping).
-* Fine‑tune provider behavior: response timeout, “Fast Ack” quick reply, and fallback on timeout.
+* Fine-tune provider behavior: response timeout, "Fast Ack" quick reply, and fallback on timeout.
 * See everything: unified logs (incoming/outgoing), conversation detail view, and basic stats per day/phone.
-* Safer operations: token‑expiry detection (Meta Graph code 190) and short transient backoff.
+* Safer operations: token-expiry detection (Meta Graph code 190) and short transient backoff.
 * Extend to your needs with hooks/filters.
 Fully internationalized; POT file included.

 How it works (in simple terms):
 1) A webhook receives the message (WhatsApp: Meta Cloud API; Telegram: Bot API webhook).
 2) The service picks the mapped bot/provider for that number/endpoint and asks it for a reply.
-3) A short optional “Fast Ack” can be sent immediately while the full answer is generated.
+3) A short optional "Fast Ack" can be sent immediately while the full answer is generated.
 4) The final reply is sent back to the user and everything is logged for review.

 Supported providers today: